John Clark (Georgia governor): Political career

 Clark served as a presidential elector in the 1816 presidential election.
-He served in the Georgia House of Representatives before he was elected to consecutive two-year terms as the 31st Governor, from 1819 to 1823.
+He served in the Georgia House of Representatives before he was elected to consecutive two-year terms as the 31st governor, from 1819 to 1823.
 During his term, he successfully defended states' rights in a US Supreme Court case, Ex parte Madrazzo, over a Spanish citizen who claimed that he owned some of Clark's slaves.

 Personal life

 Clark resided at Woodville, a plantation in Milledgeville, Georgia.
 He was married to Nancy Williamson, the daughter of Col. Micahah Williamson (1744-1796) and Sarah Gilliam.

 Death and legacy

-Clark died of yellow fever in St. Andrews (Florida) a.k.a.
-Old Town, in 1832 in what was then Washington County (now Bay County) and was buried in that same city; however, his grave was relocated to Marietta National Cemetery in Georgia in 1923 by the Georgia State Society Daughters of the American Revolution.
+Clark died of yellow fever in St. Andrews Bay, Florida, in 1832, in what was then Washington County (now Bay County) and was buried in that same city; however, his grave was relocated to Marietta National Cemetery in Georgia in 1923 by the Georgia State Society Daughters of the American Revolution.

 Clarkesville, Georgia and Clarke County, Alabama are named after him.